Entanglement dynamics of many-body quantum states: sensitivity to system conditions and a hidden universality: Numerical Analysis

 For numerical determination of the eigenstates, we use the standard \textit{shift-invert} diagonalization technique \cite{pietracaprina2018shift}.
 An efficient implementation of the technique and efficient computation for large systems leveraging MPI techniques is ensured by utilizing the SLEPc library in C \cite{slepc} for our numerical codes.
 To quantify entanglement of an eigenstate, we consider the system represented by $H$ divided into two halves, say $A$ and $B$ and calculate $H$ matrix in their product basis.
-The information is further used to determine the von Neumann entropy ($R_1 = -tr(\rho_A \log \rho_A)$) of the reduced state of one half of the system, i.e., $L_A = L/2$, and throughout the subsequent analysis, we use $\log$ base $2$ to calculate the entropy.
+The information is then used to determine the von Neumann entropy ($R_1 = -tr(\rho_A \log \rho_A)$) of the reduced state of one half of the system, i.e., $L_A = L/2$; (we use $\log$ base $2$ to numerically calculate the entropy).
 The average of the measures are determined by both spectral and ensemble averaging.
 The specific details for each case are discussed below.